takram-design-engineering/three-geospatial/packages/clouds/README.md

 splitLambda: number = 0.6
 ```

-Controls [how the main camera’s frustum is split](https://developer.nvidia.com/gpugems/gpugems3/part-ii-light-and-shadows/chapter-10-parallel-split-shadow-maps-programmable-gpus). `splitLambda` is only applicable when `splitMode` is set to `practical`.
+Controls [how the main camera's frustum is split](https://developer.nvidia.com/gpugems/gpugems3/part-ii-light-and-shadows/chapter-10-parallel-split-shadow-maps-programmable-gpus). `splitLambda` is only applicable when `splitMode` is set to `practical`.

 ### Advanced clouds parameters